 This gaslighting remark is similar to accusing you of overreacting.
 Gaslighters use hurtful comments to try to shift the blame to you.

-Keep the focus on what caused your reaction and don’t let them off the hook.
+Keep focusing on what caused your reaction, and don’t let them off the hook.

 “Why are you exaggerating?”